utaschulz1/weather_script/Readme.md

 ### Get API keys

-You need two API key to write into the .env file.
+You need two API keys to write into the .env file.
 You get them on the respective website:

 - OpenCage: https://opencagedata.com/api#quickstart (no account required)
 - OpenAI: https://platform.openai.com/api-keys (account required)